MakieOrg/Makie.jl/docs/documentation/fonts.md

 ```
 \end{examplefigure}

+### Font families

+If you want to work with a single font family, set e.g. `fonts = font_family("Helvetica")` in your theme.
+This function returns a set of Attributes which
+are used in the same way as the named-tuples shown above.

 ## Emoji and color fonts

 Currently, Makie does not have the ability to draw emoji or other color fonts.